AndrewJBateman/angular-material-notepad/README.md

 # :zap: Spring Java Angular Interface

-* Angular client with Java Spring boot back-end used to display simple list of users
+* Angular client with Java Spring boot back-end used to display simple list of data

 **\* Note: to open web links in a new window use: _ctrl+click on link_**